GauravWalia19/RAINBOW/README.md

 # :rainbow: RAINBOW

-This is a library for using colors in C ,C++ & JAVA in your terminal or UI.
+This is a library for using colors in C ,C++ & JAVA in your terminal and making the AWESOME UI for your CLI application.
+No need to write or remember color codes just include this library and enjoy the using colors in your terminal.

-* For OUTPUT of supported colors of rainbow in C,C++ see [COLORS](docs/COLORS.md)

 ## :rainbow: SUPPORTED OS